-Revision
+Revision '

-The attached checklist is based on written submissions circulated in documents MTN.GNG/NG10/W/1, 2, 5-8, 11-15, MTN.GNG/NG8/W/3 and MTN.GNG/NG8/W/5.
-An attempt has been made to include also issues raised in oral statements at the four first meetings of the Group.
+The attached checklist is based on written submissions made during the initial stage in documents MTN.GNG/NG10/W/1, 2, 5-8, 11-16 and 19.
+An attempt has been made to include also issues raised in oral statements at the meetings of the Group.
 In accordance with its purpose, the checklist contains only issues proposed for negotiations and not comments of a general nature or comments made on other participants' proposals.